GoogleCloudPlatform/pubsub/sql-streaming-copier/README.md

+# Pub/Sub Copy Pipeline

-A beam template which performs copies to and from streaming systems using beam SQL.
+A dataflow template which performs copies to and from streaming systems using beam SQL.

 This can perform copies from any of:
 1) Cloud Pub/Sub